 Media has dubbed the 10 foot long vessel the bathtub boat, because when finished, it won't be much larger than a bathtub.
 Yrvind is halfway complete with creating the efficiently designed vessel, which will run on wind, solar and foot crank power.
 A food supply will be onboard, but drinking water will be provided by collecting rain.
 Fishing will yield the sailor his only meal supplementation.

 Would you like to see the world but would prefer to do so with the comfort of solid ground beneath your feet?
-With a rental car in Sweden, Mexico or a multitude of other country choices, you too can be a fearless globetrotter.
+With a rental car in Rome, Paris or a multitude of other attractive destinations, you too can be a fearless globetrotter.

 *photo courtesy of Wikimedia Commons